 The capability models that the SEI is currently involved in developing, expanding, or maintaining include the following:

-As explained in this chapter, in recent years the industry has witnessed significant growth in the area of maturity models.
+As explained in Architecture Maturity Models , in recent years the industry has witnessed significant growth in the area of maturity models.
 The multiplicity of models available has led to problems of its own, in terms of how to integrate all the different models to produce a meaningful metric for overall process maturity.

 In response to this need, the SEI has developed a Framework called Capability Maturity Model Integration (CMMI), to provide a means of managing the complexity.